ElectroGamesDev/Comment-Purger/README.md

 # Comment-Purger
 Have you ever needed to remove all of the comments from your code?
-Maybe to clean it out or distribute it, well now you can in one click!
+With Comment Purger, you can remove comments from your entire project or selected files in a few clicks!